saebyulpark/Mel2word/README.md

 # Mel2Word: Melody to Text Representation

 This repository contains the implementation of Mel2Word, a pioneering method that leverages Natural Language Processing (NLP) techniques to transform melodies into word-like representations.
-The main goal is to improve symbolic music analysis by tokenization using Byte-Pair Encoding (BPE), a popular textual tokenization method.
+The main goal is to improve symbolic music analysis by tokenization using Byte-Pair Encoding (BPE), a popular tokenization method for text.

 For in-depth insights, please refer to the associated journal article: